local-projects/ofxApp/readme_LP_OSX.md

 #### 7. your project is ready to use ofxApp.

 And more importantly, any new dependencies ofxApp might get in future updates, will be automatically handled when you update ofxApp.

+If you need to include more addons, just add them to your project as you normally would.